fgamador/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 ```

 When defining our `WordIterator` struct, we said it requires a lifetime to be specified.
-But when we then wrote the impl block, we didn't specify one.
-Rust requires that we do this.
+But when we wrote the impl block, we didn't specify one.
+Rust requires that we do so.

 The way we do this is by telling Rust about a lifetime, and then putting that lifetime onto
 our struct.
 Let's see how we do that: